sergueik/uru_serverspec/README.md

 ```sh
 sudo yum install make automake gcc gcc-c++ kernel-devel
 ```
-Note: serverspec and inspec use very similar `Rakefile` and auxiliary Ruby files.
+Note: serverspec and inspec appear to use very similar `Rakefile` and auxiliary Ruby files.
 Switch from one to the other was not fully tested yet.

 ### See Also